China's February credit grows faster than expected, supporting recovery

 Other key credit gauges also showed a solid pick-up.

 Broad M2 money supply grew 12.9% from a year earlier, central bank data showed on Friday, the strongest pace since March 2016.
-The reading was well above estimates of 12.5% forecast in the Reuters poll and a 12.6% pace in January.
+That was well above estimates of 12.5% in the Reuters poll and a 12.6% pace in January.

 New bank lending fell much less than expected in February from a record high the previous month.

-Chinese banks extended 1.81 trillion yuan ($260 billion) in new loans last month.
-Analysts polled by Reuters had predicted they would fall to 1.50 trillion yuan from 4.9 trillion yuan in January, and compared with 1.23 trillion yuan a year earlier.
+Banks extended 1.81 trillion yuan ($260 billion) in new loans last month.
+Analysts had predicted they would fall to 1.50 trillion yuan from 4.9 trillion yuan in January, and compared with 1.23 trillion yuan a year earlier.

 Household loans, mostly mortgages, fell to 208.1 billion yuan in February from 257.2 billion yuan in January, while corporate loans fell to 1.61 trillion yuan from 4.68 trillion yuan.